wakeuplabs-io/op-interop-alerts/technical-research.md

 By relying solely on the canonical OP Stack messenger (no fast or third-party relayers) and leveraging viem + @eth-optimism/viem under the hood, the tool ensures a deterministic and reliable measurement of cross-chain health.
 These results become the foundation for real-time metrics and alerts, enabling developers and operators to detect issues early and gain clear visibility into the state of cross-chain communication across the Superchain.

+## Ping Procedure and Rationale

+To ensure full visibility into the health of cross-chain communication, we implement a procedure of **synthetic pings** between chains (Optimism ↔ Base) using the **canonical L2CrossDomainMessenger**.

+### How the procedure works
+1. **Minimal payload construction**
+   - A trivial message is sent from the origin chain via `sendMessage` of the canonical messenger.
+2. **Initial confirmation**
+   - Wait for 1 confirmation on the origin chain and derive a `messageHash` to correlate the event on the destination chain.
+3. **Destination monitoring**
+   - Observe the messenger on the receiving chain for:
+     - `RelayedMessage` → success.
+     - `FailedRelayedMessage` → execution failure.
+4. **Controlled timeout**
+   - If neither event is observed within a defined period (15 minutes by default), the ping is marked as `timeout`.
+5. **Latency and status metrics**
+   - Measure both wall-clock duration (`wallClockMs`) and on-chain observed timing (`chainObservedSeconds`).
+   - Store results with status (`success | fail | timeout`), hashes, and minimal traceability data.

+### Why we do it this way
+While it would be possible to simply **listen to existing application messages** and check whether they arrive, that approach leaves us dependent on external activity and gives us less control over the process.
+Instead, synthetic pings offer clear advantages:

+- **Complete control (100%)**: by generating our own pings, we have certainty over every message sent and received.
+- **Resilience**: monitoring does not depend on third-party transactions; we maintain a synthetic “heartbeat” across chains.
+- **Determinism**: measurements always follow the canonical OP Stack path, avoiding external relayers or alternative routes.
+- **Consistent metrics**: success/failure rates and latencies can be calculated uniformly, providing a solid basis for monitoring.
+- **Proactive alerts**: rather than discovering issues only when user messages fail, we can detect degradation in real time.

+In short, this ping-based approach establishes an **independent and reliable baseline** for evaluating the health of cross-chain interoperability, while remaining easy to repeat at fixed intervals (~10 minutes) and fully compatible with the canonical messenger once it becomes enabled on mainnet.

 ## Usage (recommended loop)

 ```typescript